thibaultCha/Breakoid/README.md

 3. Press `S` to start, `R` to reload, `P` to pause or resume the game.

 * Breakoïd calculates your bricks' width according to the canvas's width, the number of columns (NBCOLS) and the space between bricks (EMPTY_SPACE).
-* Try to play with Breakoïd's constants to custom your game.
+* Try to play with Breakoïd's constants to customize the game.

 ## Disclaimer and suggestions
 This is a very basic game and the actual architecture is basic, but I'd wish to make it functional and playable.
 Code will be improved.

-**Fell free to submit pull requests or roadmap suggestions.** Especially if your good at Maths, collisions and stuff like this.
+**Fell free to submit pull requests or roadmap suggestions.**

 ## Roadmap
 - Finish the basics (ex: sides/top of bricks collisions).